Council meetings during the COVID-19 pandemic

 - Name (first and last), telephone number and topic or agenda item.

-Join the meeting via the Zoom link provided in the Council agenda and wait for your name to be called during the public comment section.
+- Wait for your name to be called during the public comment section.

 We ask that you respect the time limit allotted by the Mayor and once finished to please mute your microphone and turn off your camera.